 Another drawback is that physical stores which sell ebikes are typically located in urban areas with lots of foot traffic, so if you live in a suburban or rural area, you may be out of luck.

 Shopping online is the best way to solve these problems.
 Not only is our online store always open, and conveniently accessed from your computer or mobile device, but we are here 24/7/365 to answer any questions you might have, and help you understand all of your options.
-For your convenience, we have also created list of Frequently Asked Questions (FAQs), and an eBike Encyclopedia, both of which should help with any questions you have.
+For your convenience, we have also created a list of Frequently Asked Questions (FAQs), and an eBike Encyclopedia, both of which should help with any questions you have.

 Moreover, by shopping at our online store, you will have access to ebikes from over 40 brands, representing a wide range of designs and price points, as well as frequent discounts, free shipping, free professional assembly, and/or and one-year free roadside assistance No brick-and-mortar store can offer all that.

-Wherever you end of getting your ebike, make sure it is of high quality.
+Wherever you end up getting your ebike, make sure it is of high quality.
 There are two main elements to look for when shopping for electric bikes: the electric and the bike.
 While the quality of an ebike has a lot to do with the quality of the electronic components, it is still fundamentally a bicycle.
 A poor-quality bicycle with high-quality electronics will not be good for you in the long run, nor will a high-quality bicycle with more quality electrical components.

 A good electric bike should have all the components that make a conventional bike shine: a durable frame (whether steel, aluminum or carbon-fiber), high-quality shifters, an effective braking system, strong wheels, a stable fork, and a comfortable saddle.